John Carpenter's unrealized projects: Zombieland TV pilot

 In 2006, Carpenter was one of the first to be attached to Zombieland, when it was still envisioned as a TV pilot.
 He had been tapped to helm the pilot, seemed excited to do it, then faded away from the project when it transitioned into becoming the feature film directed by Ruben Fleischer.

 The Haunting in Connecticut

 In early 2007, Gold Circle Films was reportedly discussing a directing contract with Carpenter for The Haunting in Connecticut.
 Although Carpenter was initially interested, the deal quickly fell through due to creative differences.
 Carpenter did enjoy the film's concept and would later agree to direct The Ward due to its similarities in tone and theme with The Haunting in Connecticut.

+L.A.
+Gothic

+In July 2007, details emerged about a new Carpenter film, entitled L.A.
+Gothic; alleged to revolve around a priest and his teenage daughter battling creatures such as vampires, zombies and a demon-possessed rock star.
+It was said to take place in Los Angeles over the course of several days and was described as "vintage Carpenter [with] tons of gore and action."
+In January the following year, ShockTillYouDrop.com confirmed the project was indeed real, with it reportedly in the casting phase and aimed to commence shooting sometime in March.
+Jim Agnew and Sean Keller wrote the screenplay, and Josh Kesselman and Danny Sherman of Principal Entertainment were producing the film.
+The logline read: "Five interwoven stories of high-octane horror centering on a vengeful ex-priest's efforts to protect his teenage daughter from the supernatural evils of L.A.'s dark side."

 Riot

-In November 2008, Carpenter was working on a project called Riot, written by Joe Gazzam.
+In August 2008, Carpenter was working on a project called Riot, written by Joe Gazzam.
 Originally titled Scared Straight!, based on the popular 1978 documentary, the prison thriller tells the story of a troubled youth who is sent to the Scared Straight crime-prevention program.
 But when a riot breaks out and the prisoners take him hostage, a lifer played by Nicolas Cage is forced to help the young man out.